 Offshore planning uses legal entities in favorable foreign jurisdictions under the control of trustees or managers who are neither United States citizens nor persons having a business presence in the United States.
 The purpose of offshore planning is to move legal battles with creditors to jurisdictions beyond the reach of the United States courts.
 Offshore planning promises asset protection because certain countries do not recognize judgments rendered by U.S. courts.
 In order for judgment creditors to reach assets located in such jurisdictions, a creditor must start over and institute the lawsuit against the defendant to establish a new judgment in the foreign court system.

 The second purported advantage of offshore planning is that favorable offshore jurisdictions have relatively short statute of limitations on fraudulent transfer.
-Domestic asset protection is often vulnerable to a creditor’s allegations that the debtor has transferred assets, or has converted one type of asset to another asset, in an effort to defraud or delay creditors’ collection.
-Most states have four-year statute of limitations, which means that a creditor’s attorney can attack asset transfers or conversions up to four years after the transfers on fraudulent transfers is only two years.
+Domestic asset protection is often vulnerable to a creditor’s allegations that the debtor has transferred assets, or has converted one type of asset to another asset, in an effort to defraud or delay creditor’s collection.
+Most states have a four-year statute of limitations, which means that a creditor’s attorney can attack asset transfers or conversions up to four years after the transfers.
+But in some offshore areas, the fraudulent transfer time period is only two years.
 The shorter statute of limitations makes it easier for debtors to delay collection until after the statute of limitations has expired to challenge asset protection transfers.

 The most popular offshore legal tool is the offshore asset protection trust.
 Simply stated, the offshore trust resembles a typical U.S. trust except that the offshore trust is a “self-settled trust” where the settlor and the beneficiary are the same person.
 In addition to asset protection benefits, self-settled offshore trusts provide a means of transferring assets between generations free of probate.